Aconcagua Normal Route – Stand Atop The Roof Of The Americas

 The Aconcagua Normal Route is the most popular, presenting as it does no technical difficulty – there is no need for years of experience of climbing on rocks or ice.
 It is the route used by the first expedition to scale the mountain in 1897, led by Matthias Zurbriggen after Edward Fitzgerald withdrew due to altitude sickness.

-Aconcagua Regional Map
+Aconcagua Normal Route Map

 The Aconcagua Normal Route is a non-technical route and follows the mountain’s north-west ridge all the way to the summit.